Feeding, Watering & Mulching

 There are few topics about roses on which there are more differing points of view than feeding and watering.
 While growing roses in our low desert climate narrows the field of controversy some, still many a lively conversation will follow the reading of this article.

 N-Nitrogen promotes leaf growth and green foliage.
 P-Phosphorous encourages root growth and flowering.
-K-Potassium fosters overall plant health and hardiness to heat, drought and cold.
+K-Potassium fosters overall plant health and hardiness to heat, drought, and cold.
 In addition, it acts as a catalyst for nitrogen and phosphorus.
-In complete fertilizers, you will also find secondary nutrients and micronutrient.
+In complete fertilizers, you will also find secondary nutrients and micronutrients.

-These nutrients are available in both organic (from plant and animal sources) and inorganic forms.
-Inorganic or synthetic (chemical) fertil-izers work quickly.
+These nutrients are available in both organic (from plant and animal sources) and inorganic (synthetic or chemical) forms.
+Inorganic fertilizers work quickly.
 Organic fertilizers work more slowly but benefit the soil as well as the plant.
-In addition, organic nutrients will con-tinue to benefit the plant and soil long after the inorganic nutrients are exhausted.
-The choice is yours; however, the current thinking is that both can work together giving you rapid results while building for the future.
+In addition, organic nutrients will continue to benefit the plant and soil long after the inorganic nutrients are exhausted.
+The choice is yours; however, the current thinking is that both can work together, giving you rapid results while building for the future.

-Basic Feeding Schedule: Apply commercial fertilizers as directed on the package.
+Apply commercial fertilizers as directed on the package.
 The frequency of feeding can vary from brand to brand depending on the concentration of the nutrients.
 Established roses are usually fed every four weeks with granular fertilizers.
 If you choose to use a liquid fertilizer, you will need to feed about every two weeks.
 A water soluble fertilizer will wash down past the root zone faster than a granular because the granular has to dissolve first.
-A couple of things to always remember: when the a granular fertilizer manufacturer says to water before and after fertilizing to prevent fertilizer burn.
+A couple of things to always remember: when the granular fertilizer manufacturer says to water before and after fertilizing to prevent fertilizer burn, they mean it.
 When they tell you to work your fertilizer into the top inch or so of soil, they mean it, because the potassium portion of the fertilizer has to be in, not on, the soil to be available to the rose.

-Traditionally, start feeding after the spring pruning when the plants have one inch of new growth.
-Continue until the weather gets hot, usually in mid-June.
+Traditionally, start feeding after the winter pruning when the plants have one inch of new growth.
+Continue until the weather gets hot, usually in mid-May.
 Then resume feeding in September after the fall pruning and continue until about mid-November.
 However, a number of rose growers have adopted the practice of continuing to feed at half the normal concentration, or even less, during the hot summer months.

 Organic mulches and compost when applied to the soil surface gradually decompose and add their organic content to your soil.
-Composted yard waste, forest humus, peat moss, leaf mold and manures will all become part of the organic makeup of your soil.
-Soils high in organic matter convert nutrients more easily making them readily available to the plant.
+Composted yard waste, forest humus, peat moss, leaf mold, and manures will all become part of the organic makeup of your soil.
+Soils high in organic matter convert nutrients more easily, making them readily available to the plant.
 It’s a good idea to perform a soil test before amending your soil at the time of planting and periodically thereafter to determine what is needed in terms of soil amendments.
 Simple soil testing kits may be purchased at local garden centers or more sophisticated tests may be found via the internet and require soil samples to be sent out for laboratory testing.
-A good labratory is the A&L Labratory in Modesto CA. You can find them and instructions on the internet.

-Watering: Water is the ultimate fertilizer.
+Water is the ultimate fertilizer.
 It moves nutrients from the soil into the plant.
-To determine how much water your roses need, 6 consider the density of organic matter in your soil and your garden’s microclimate.
+To determine how much water your roses need, consider the density of organic matter in your soil and your garden’s microclimate.
 The more organic matter in your soil, the more moisture it retains and the less time it takes water to reach the plant roots.
 Mulch on the surface also helps retain moisture.
-Keep in mind that roses need adequate water but do not like their feet wet

 Hand watering, while often enjoyable, is simply unrealistic in our climate.
 Even roses grown in containers are best watered with an automatically timed drip system connected to your overall yard and garden irrigation system.